kvasdopil/ui-gen/docs/MEMORY.md

 ### 17. Duplicate API Call Prevention

-- **Decision**: Use screen ID + timestamp for generation key and reuse existing incomplete points
+- **Decision**: Use screen ID + timestamp for generation key and reuse existing incomplete points, with immediate loading state to prevent race conditions
 - **Reason**:
   - Auto-generation effect could trigger multiple times with different timestamps
   - Multiple API calls for the same generation waste resources and cause duplicate entries
+  - Race conditions could occur if effect runs multiple times before `isLoading` is set
 - **Implementation**:
   - Generation key format: `${screenData.id}-${lastPoint.timestamp}` (more unique than prompt-timestamp)
   - When auto-generation triggers, pass existing timestamp to `handleSend` to reuse incomplete point
   - `handleSend` checks for existing incomplete points before creating new ones
   - When called from auto-generation with existing timestamp, reuse the incomplete point from `screenData`
   - Preserve original timestamp when completing conversation points
+  - **Race Condition Prevention**:
+    - Check for `lastPoint.id` FIRST in auto-generation effect - if point has ID, it was processed by server (even if HTML is empty), so don't regenerate
+    - Set `isLoading` immediately in `handleSend` at the start to prevent duplicate calls
+    - Reset `isLoading` and generation ref if `handleSend` returns early (e.g., empty prompt)
+  - **Infinite Loop Prevention**:
+    - Points with IDs are treated as "completed" even if HTML is empty (prevents loops when server returns empty HTML)
+    - Error handling prevents auto-retry when generation fails (user must manually retry)
 - **Location**: `src/components/Screen.tsx`

 ### 19. Clickable Highlights Overlay